NAFTA Transfers to Canada

 The North American Free Trade Agreement (NAFTA) contains provisions on the cross-border movement of Canadian, American and Mexican citizens.
-If a worker qualifies as a professional, intra-company transferee or business visitor under a NAFTA visa category (NAFTA L-1, NAFTA TN-1, NAFTA business visitor), the process of obtaining authorization to work in Canada or the U.S. is simplified.
+If a worker qualifies as a professional, intra-company transferee or business visitor under a NAFTA visa category (NAFTA L-1, NAFTA TN-1, NAFTA business visitor), the process of obtaining authorization to work in Canada is simplified.
 For those seeking entry to Canada, no Labour Market Impact Assessment (LMIA) is required.
 Application can be made in person at a port of entry (border crossing).

 WHAT OUR CLIENTS SAY: